arend-lang/site/src/documentation/tutorial/PartII/hom-levels.md

 nav: hom-levels
 ---

-The source code for this module: [homLevels.zip](code/homLevels.zip).
+The source code for this module: [PartII/HomUniverses.ard](https://github.com/arend-lang/tutorial-code/blob/master/PartII/src/HomUniverses.ard) \\
+The source code for the exercises: [PartII/HomUniversesEx.ard](https://github.com/arend-lang/tutorial-code/blob/master/PartII/src/Exercises/HomUniversesEx.ard)
 {: .notice--success}

 In this module we introduce additional universes and explain the principles that allow to prove non-trivial